PieceZhang/autonomous_needle_insertion/README.md

      echo "$SSH_AUTH_SOCK"
      ssh -T [email protected]
      ```
+> TODO
+>
+> How do you forward SSH keys on Windows?

 ### 1) Prepare the codebase
+Work locally on the host, or connect remotely via SSH to the host.
 Choose a workspace location and clone the repository:
 ```bash
 # clone this repo